nmarian85/cloudera.cloud/README.md

 TODO: Add section with documentation for each cluster type and talk about idempotency and scripts

 - Create a new folder containing the CDP environment name in the `conf` folder following the convention `devo-<stage><env_number>`, e.g. `devo-lab02`.
 - Create the json configuration files corresponding to the CDP components in the previously mentioned folder.
-Please fill all the required details belonging to that environment (VPC ID, security groups, subnets, role names, etc.).
+Please fill all the required details belonging to that environment (VPC ID, security groups, subnets, role names, public key, account id, etc.).
 You can use the `devo-lab01` folder as an example.
 - Export the CA bundle certificate location
 `export REQUESTS_CA_BUNDLE=/etc/pki/ca-trust/extracted/openssl/ca-bundle.trust.crt`
 - Create the credential for the environment